Docker Commands

 docker network inspect <network-name>

-- Run a container on a certian network/own careted network
+- Run a container on a specific or user-created network.

 docker run --network <network-name> <image-name>